 Detailed records of the transaction for each step in the process are captured and stored safely for future reference.
 This provides an accurate transaction trail for future reference should the payment ever be queried.
 Transaction record-keeping deters fraud and underlines the security of the payment method.

 What are the key security features of a high security bank check?
-Now we know what a high security check is and how they work, let’s take a look at the most common security features found on the check – see below.
+We’ve covered – what a high security check is and how they work, now let’s take a look at the most common security features found on the check – see below.

 Watermarks are images or patterns that are embedded into the paper of the check.
 Watermarks cannot be copied and are difficult to reproduce.
 They can be verified using magnification and a clear light.